-Your hot water heater is probably the most underestimated system in your home.
-Really – without your water heater, you don’t have any of the following:
+Your hot water heater is probably the most underestimated appliance in your home.
+Really – without your water heater, you wouldn’t have any of these luxuries:

 - Disinfected dishes